noumanmalik960/Test/README.md

 To run the project, follow the following steps

- 1. run ``` npm install ```
+ 1. Run ``` npm install ```
- 2. move to /server directory in the root directory and run the following command to run the Mock server:
+ 2. Move to /server directory in the root directory and run the following command to run the Mock server:
    ```
    json-server db.json -m ./node_modules/json-server-auth
    ```